Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Model problems

 \subsection{Dual-porosity Darcy's flow}

-The first model problem we introduce is the so-called "dual-porosity" Darcy's flow model\cite{douglas1990dual} which is an effective/mixture model to describe the flow through a fractured porous medium.
-Here $u$ and $v$ are the pressure in the matrix and fracture respectively.
+The first model problem we introduce is the so-called "dual-porosity" Darcy's flow model \cite{douglas1990dual}, which is an effective/mixture model to describe the flow through a fractured porous medium.
+Here, $u$ and $v$ are the matrix and fracture pressures, respectively.
 The equations read as follows:

-where $m_{(\cdot)}$ is the \textit{mobility} (permeability divided by the the fluid viscosity), and $\beta$ is the \textit{transfer coefficient}.
-For sake or simplicity we consider the homogeneous Dirichlet boundary conditions, we consider here homogeneous Dirichlet boundary conditions, but the schemes developed in this paper can be applied to more general boundary conditions.\\
+where $m_{(\cdot)}$ is the \textit{mobility} (permeability divided by the fluid viscosity), $\beta$ is the \textit{transfer coefficient} and $\ff_{1,2}$ are source terms.
+For the sake of simplicity, we consider homogeneous Dirichlet boundary conditions, but the methods developed in this paper can be applied to more general boundary conditions as well.